 Global and local environments contain diverse ecosystems with many roles and relationships.
 Environmental Science 12 will examine the back-and-forth relationships between human activities and environmental change.
 This includes how human actions affect the quality of water and its ability to sustain life and how human activities have caused changes in the global climate system.
 The course also examines how sustainable land use practices and food production will meet the needs of a growing population and explores how living sustainably can help support the well-being of self, community, and Earth.
 It also delves into how humans can play a role in the conservation and restoration of ecosystems that have been damaged by past practices.
-As this course builds on concepts introduced in Biology 11 and Chemistry 11, it is recommended that it be taken by students who have successfully completed at least one of those two courses.
-Course work will include discussions, research, hands-on activities and inquiry projects.
+As this course builds on concepts introduced in Life Science 11 and Chemistry 11, it is recommended that it be taken by students who have successfully completed at least one of those two courses.
+Course work will include tests, discussions and research.